bareos/bareos/docs/manuals/en/new_main_reference/source/chapter03/webui.rst

 Configure your /etc/bareos-webui/configuration.ini
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Since 16.2.2 you are able to configure some parameters of the |bareosWebui| to your needs.
+Since :index:`Version >= 16.2.2 <pair: bareos-16.2.2; /etc/bareos-webui/configuration.ini>` you are able to configure some parameters of the |bareosWebui| to your needs.

 .. code-block:: sh
    :caption: /etc/bareos-webui/configuration.ini

     ;
     ; Bareos WebUI Configuration File